frc2852/infinite-recharge-scouting-app/README.md

 2. Add your private key in the .ssh folder and name it `github`

-3. Run the following command `bash deploy.sh`
+3. Run the following command

-4. You should see your changes on https://frc2852.github.io/infinite-recharge-scouting-app/
 ```
 bash deploy.sh
 ```

+4. You should see your changes on https://frc2852.github.io/infinite-recharge-scouting-app/

 ## LICENSE